All in a year's work at Bodnant Garden

 Maintaining an historic, horticulturally renowned Grade 1 listed garden is an all-year round labour of love for our gardeners, garden volunteers and students.

 As the ground warms up in spring the team begin weeding, mulching beds with home-made compost, planting and pruning shrubs (including a mass pruning of our famous hydrangeas) and clearing away acres of fallen blossom.
-Other major jobs of the spring are deadheading daffodils in the Old Park - when the team gets a much-needed helping hand from volunteers - and weeding the slopes of The Dell, which is a special task done by gardeners trained in abseiling.
+Other major jobs of the spring are deadheading daffodils in the Old Park, when the team gets a much-needed helping hand from volunteers - and weeding the slopes of The Dell, a special task done by gardeners trained in abseiling.

-While many gardens get ‘put to bed’ in the colder season there’s still plenty to do at Bodnant…pruning roses, maintaining the Winter Garden, mucking out the streams which run from top to bottom of the garden, tree work and jobs like re-gravelling paths, repairing drains and fixing rabbit fences.
+While many gardens are ‘put to bed’ in the colder season there’s still plenty to do at Bodnant…pruning roses, maintaining the Winter Garden, mucking out the streams which run from top to bottom of the garden, tree work and unglamorous, but essential jobs like re-gravelling paths, repairing drains and fixing rabbit fences.

-In the depths of frosty January comes the task of pruning the world-famous Laburnum Arch, which can take two skilled gardeners around three weeks.
+In the depths of frosty January comes the task of pruning the world-famous Laburnum Arch, which can take two skilled gardeners around a month.
 The season closes with a big team effort planting snowdrops ‘in the green’.
 We plant around 20,000 each February in the Old Park meadow, helped by visitors - a great way to mark a new year in the garden.